Ronda and El Gastor

 Explore the area on two wheels!

 A local company offers cycling day trips with fully qualified British Cycling guides.
 There are a variety of different trips, from easy country rides to more difficult mountain climbs for more experienced cyclists.
 Contact Hike and Bike before your holiday to arrange dates with them.http://www.hikeandbikeholidays.com/cycling-spain/day-trips

-Each year, Ronda now celebrates an historical recreation of the 19th century “Ronda Romantica”, a whole weekend of fun and frolics with locals dressed as bandits and wenches and performing battles and robberies!
-Not to be missed if it coincides with your stay in May time.
+Each May Ronda now celebrates an historical recreation of the 19th century “Ronda Romantica”, a whole weekend of fun and frolics with locals dressed as bandits and wenches and performing battles and robberies!

-Why not make an evening special and treat yourselves to a meal in michelin-starred resturant.
-Benito Gomez and his team at Resturant Bardal in Ronda have just been awarded in 2017 a Michelin star.
-The resurant is in the centre of town close to the bullring.
-Booking certainly recommended! http://restaurantebardal.com/home/ If you prefer something less formal, Benito also has a popular Tapas Bar Tragata also in the town centre.
+Why not make an evening special and treat yourselves to a meal in a michelin-starred resturant, "Bardal".
+The restaurant is in the centre of town close to the bullring.
+Booking certainly recommended! http://restaurantebardal.com/home/ If you prefer something less formal, the chef, Benito, also has a popular Tapas Bar Tragata also in the town centre.